Sarah Stern's dad wants justice. He doesn't expect closure

 Sarah Stern’s dad wants justice.
 He doesn’t expect closure

-FREEHOLD BOROUGH — Sarah Stern's father is optimistic about Liam McAtasney's first-degree murder trial -- which starts this week, a little over three years after the the young woman first disappeared.
+FREEHOLD BOROUGH — Sarah Stern's father is optimistic about Liam McAtasney's first-degree murder trial -- which starts this week, a little over two years after the the young woman first disappeared.

-Police in December 2016 found a car beloinging to 19-year-old Stern's grandmother parked on the Route 35 bridge between Neptune City and Belmar.
-Despite extensive searches of the Manasquan River below and up and down the coast line, the Neptune City resident's body was never recovered.
+Police in December 2016 found a car belonging to 19-year-old Stern's grandmother parked on the Route 35 bridge between Neptune City and Belmar.
+Despite extensive searches of the Shark River below and up and down the coast line, the Neptune City resident's body was never recovered.

 Monmouth County Prosecutor Christopher Gramiccioni allege Sarah Stern’s classmates, Liam McAtasney and Preston Taylor, threw her body off the Route 35 bridge.
 McAtasney is accused of Sarah Stern's murder itself.
 Both participated in the searches in the weeks before their arrest.